Aslan11/crypto-trading-agents/README.md

      -d '{"symbols": ["BTC/USD"], "interval_sec": 1}'
    ```
    The `broker_agent_client` does this automatically once you select trading pairs.
-3. `start_market_stream` records ticks to the `market_tick` signal.
+3. `start_market_stream` records ticks to the `market_tick` signal and stores them
-4. The feature engineering service processes those ticks via `ComputeFeatureVector`.
+   inside its Temporal workflow for later queries.
-5. The momentum service emits buy/sell signals using `evaluate_strategy_momentum` and continues processing while the tool runs.
+4. Every 30 seconds the ensemble agent fetches recent ticks via `get_historical_ticks`
-6. The ensemble agent calls `place_mock_order` to record a fill in the
+   along with the current portfolio state, then decides whether to place trades via
-   `ExecutionLedgerWorkflow`.
+   `place_mock_order`.

 `subscribe_cex_stream` automatically restarts itself via Temporal's *continue as new*